UPDATE on 1/31/20: This case has been resolved. See our follow-up here: Coalfire Pentesters 'Exonerated,' Charges

 Two pentesters are now wearing orange jumpsuits after police arrested them inside a county courthouse just after midnight local time.

 The pair had set off an alarm on their way in.

 Justin Wynn, of Naples, Florida, and Gary Demercurio, of Seattle, Washington, are charged with third-degree burglary and possession of burglary tools.
-They are being held on $50,000 bond.
+They were held on $50,000 bond.